zhorifiandi/zhorifiandi.github.io/_posts/2024-12-16-simplify-your-code-review-process-with-automation.md

 ## Effective Code Reviews: Focus on What Really Matters

-Once automated tools handle the more tedious parts, reviewers can focus on areas that really matters:
+Automated tools handle the tedious parts, while reviewers can focus on areas that really matters:

 ### Feature Requirements